Sales Manager’s Success Checklist

 A big part of your role is to develop your salespeople to become better.
 It is about moving your B’s to B+ etc. To do so, you will need to gain a commitment from each of your salespeople to decide what area(s) they will be open to working on and how they will do so.
 A focused coaching plan for each rep enables you to help them develop 1-2 specific skill sets or behaviours.
 Remember, small changes in skills have a significant impact on sales.

 If you have built specific development/coaching plans with each of your reps for the year, then give yourself a √

 5. Do You Have the Right Team In Place?

 Are there any salespeople on your team that should not be there?
-If so, I recommend that you deal with them early in the year.
-In fact, if you believe that you have reps that don’t belong on your team, why are they still there?
-You need to move NOW.
+If so, I recommend dealing with them early in the year.
+If you believe that you have reps that don’t belong on your team, why are they still there?
+It would be best if you moved NOW.
 You can’t afford to have weak reps on your team.

 Cut your losses if you haven’t already done so.

 If you feel that you have the right salespeople on your team, give yourself a √

 6. Have You Been Out In The Field This Year?

 I know I am obsessed with the value of sales managers being out in the field coaching.
 Many of my clients have been so busy with sales meetings that they have not spent any time in the field this year.
 Shame.
 Yes, this is a shame as it is bad business.
 If you haven’t been out in the field with each of your salespeople, then make sure you plan to do so by this month.

 Have you coached each of your reps this month?
 Give yourself a √